Noddy's Toyland Adventures: Home media

+In 2020, the series began streaming on NBCUniversal's Peacock and Apple TV.
+As of February 2023, apart from a complete series release that came out in 2009 exclusively to France and only one official DVD was released: a 1999 release of Noddy in Toyland with three episodes ("Noddy Lends A Hand", "Noddy Meets Some Silly Hens" and "Noddy and His Unhappy Car").

 VHS releases in the United Kingdom

 VHS releases in the United States

-In the US, a few VHS Tapes were released using the US Dub from Noddy, and two exclusive songs.
+In the US, a few VHS Tapes were released by PolyGram Video/USA Home Entertainment using the US Dub from Noddy, and two exclusive songs.